pawelHerm/beamJ/BeamJ/README.txt

 DEPENDENCIES
 ******************************************************

-AtomicJ  has the following dependencies:
+BeamJ has the following dependencies:

-(a)  Java Runtime Environment (JRE) 1.7 or higher.
-AtomicJ is available for download bundled with JRE 1.7 update 13,  wrapped as a MS Windows executable.
-If you run the executable jar file, you must install JRE, which can be downloaded from the Oracle website (http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html)
+(a)  Java Runtime Environment (JRE) 1.8 or higher.

 JRE is owned by Oracle and is distributed under the Oracle Binary Code License Agreement (http://www.oracle.com/technetwork/java/javase/terms/license/index.html).